 Summer is like the childhood friend that spends the vacation bunked up at your house.
 She gets to work occupying all the empty spaces that obedient young people hope to fill in one summery stretch.
 Day by day, her seductions cool though.
 She bogarts your life, flirts with your brother, and one day you catch her rifling through your sock drawer and it will plague you until you are gray what it was she was looking for that afternoon (because she knew that wasn’t where the jewelry was).
 Finally, a wood-paneled station wagon arrives.
 After a wooden goodbye, summer leaves down the gravel driveway, kicking up dust, and you feel nothing but relief.

 September is a freckled friend from down the street.
 Months ago, you thought she was goober, but now you want to kiss her for being so kind and true.
-Twirling a soft tuft of her auburn hair, you tell her in roundabout ways that you love her, and you do — until the end of fall; then once more when you’re grown and maybe she’ll have stuck around to know.
+Twirling a soft tuft of her auburn hair, you tell her in roundabout ways that you love her, and you do — until the end of fall; then once more when you’re grown and maybe she’ll have stuck around to believe you this time.

 The joy of moving to a new place, whether that place is around the world or around the corner, is watching it slowly filling up with things.
 You hardly notice it happening until one day everything is brimming over like a cup left outside in a storm.